jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Morphisms of affine schemes.md

 ---

 Note that this means that there may be more than one morphism between two one-point spaces!
-In particular, the functor $\mathsf{AffSch}$ is not faithful.
+In particular, the forgetful functor $\mathsf{AffSch} \to \mathsf{Set}$ is not faithful.
 This also means that injections of the underlying sets of affine schemes may not be monic as maps of affine schemes.

 ##### _example:_ two maps between one point spaces, or injections of sets are not monomorphisms of affine schemes